 7. Bottom line focused

-This is another phrase which is used very often and currently, it is meaningless.
+This is another phrase that is used very often and currently, it is meaningless.
 You need to demonstrate what you did that contributed to the bottom line of your workplace.
 You must also quantify this skill by listing the amount of time, money, and resources you added or saved.

 8. Responsible for this and that